 For the Monte Carlo exercise, we specify a structural model for the joint behavior of expected returns, expected dividend growth, and dividend growth innovations.
 In Appendix C, we derive the regression residuals $\tau = (\tau^d, \tau^r, \tau^{dp})$ as functions of the structural innovations and show how to identify the structural parameters from the parameters of the vector error correction model (VECM) in equations (11-13).
-We back out the structural parameters from estimates of the VECM parameters and simulate the structural model generating 10,000 time series for returns, dividend growth and the dividend-price ratio of length T = 78.
-We then run univariate predictability equations on the model-generated data and compare the parameter estimates to the true predictability coefficients and to the data.
+We back out the structural parameters from the previously reported estimates of the VECM parameters and simulate the structural model generating 10,000 time series for returns, dividend growth and the dividend-price ratio of length T = 78, the same length as the data.
+We then run univariate predictability equations on the modelgenerated data and compare the parameter estimates to the true predictability coefficients and to the data.
 The Monte Carlo exercise also serves as a way to investigate the small sample properties of the regression coefficients.
 Appendix D describes the algorithm in detail.

 We start by studying the properties of univariate return predictability regressions.
-The first row of Table 9 reports the 'true' predictability coefficients for the one-year, three-year, and five-year horizon equations, as well as the theoretical regression $R^{2,11}$ In the top panel, the true parameters come from an estimation of the VECM that assumes a break in dp in 1991; in the bottom panel we specify two breaks in 1954 and 1994.
+The first row of Table 9 reports the 'true' predictability coefficients for the one-year, three-year, and five-year horizon equations, as well as the theoretical regression $R^{2,12}$ In the top panel, the true parameters come from an estimation of the VECM that assumes a break in dp in 1991; in the bottom panel we specify two breaks in 1954 and 1994.

-The second and fourth rows report the same coefficients and R^2 estimated on simulated data.
+The second and fourth rows report the same coefficients and $R^2$ estimated on simulated data.
 Row 2 uses the unadjusted dp ratio, and row 4 the adjusted dp to predict returns.
 The second row shows that the model with the unadjusted dp ratio fails to detect the return predictability that is present in the data.
-The simulation-based estimate of κ_r and the regression R^2 are close to zero and do not increase enough with the horizon.
-The one-year ahead coefficient is not significant when we use the small-sample standard error.
+The simulation-based estimate of $\kappa_r$ and the regression $R^2$ are too small.
+The regression $R^2$ does not increase enough with the horizon.
+The one-year ahead coefficient is not significant when we use the small-sample standard error (fourth column).
 Moreover, this failure of the model matches the failure in the data.
 Row 3 shows the results of the same univariate regressions in the data using the unadjusted dp ratio.
-The slope coefficients, standard errors, and R^2 line up closely with the results from the Monte Carlo simulation without break adjustment.
+The slope coefficients, standard errors, and $R^2$ line up closely with the results from the Monte Carlo simulation without break adjustment.

 In row 4, we adjust each Monte Carlo series for a break in 1991 (top panel) or two breaks in 1954 and 1994 (bottom panel).
 The predictability coefficients at all horizons now line up closely with their true values.
-The model with adjusted dp ratio recovers the predictability pattern of row 1.
-Moreover, the predictability coefficients, their standard errors, and the regression R^2 from the model in row 4 match the ones from regressions of observed returns on observed adjusted dividend-price ratios (row 5).
-Results for dividend growth regressions are not reported but the simulations recover the lack of predictability in the true κ_d coefficients implied by the VECM.
+The model with adjusted dp ratio recovers the true predictability pattern of row 1.
+Moreover, the predictability coefficients, their standard errors, and the regression $R^2$ from the model in row 4 match the ones from regressions of observed returns on observed adjusted dividend-price ratios (row 5).
+Results for dividend growth regressions are not reported but the simulations recover the lack of predictability in the true $\kappa_d$ coefficients implied by the VECM.